A Glossary of Terms for Preparing Sauces

 First, be mindful that when adding alcohol to a hot pan, it can self-ignite.
 This is even more likely with higher-proof spirits.

-Flambé is a dramatic culinary technique that involves igniting alcohol, typically a high-proof liquor like brandy, rum, or cognac, to create a burst of flames.
-This technique is often used to finish dishes, particularly meat, seafood, or desserts, adding visual flair and a subtle caramelized flavor.
+Flambéing adds drama and flavor to dishes.
+This technique involves igniting alcohol, such as brandy, rum, or cognac, to create a burst of flames.
+Cooks often use it to finish meats, seafood, or desserts, adding caramelized flavor and visual flair.

-Heat the butter in a pot or sauté pan on no more than medium heat.
-Once melted, add the flour and stir for at least a few minutes to incorporate the flour and cook out the "floury" taste.
-The roux can then be integrated into the target dish.
+Start by heating butter in a pot or sauté pan over medium heat.
+Once it melts, add the flour.
+Stir constantly for a few minutes to mix the ingredients and remove the raw flour taste.

 A sachet d'épices (pronounced sah-shay day-pees) is a small bag or pouch containing a selection of herbs and spices tied together.
 The term is French and translates to "bag of spices" in English.